 Architects are highly trained professionals who have been licensed by the OAA.
-As members of the OAA, they are bound by the Architects Act and OAA Bylaws, and are expected to comply with the OAA’s Code of Ethics.
-Once licensed, all architects must maintain their membership in good standing inclusive of the OAA mandatory Continuing Education (ConEd) Program and mandatory professional liability insurance.
+As members of the OAA, they are bound by the Architects Act, the Regulation 27 thereunder, and OAA Bylaws, and are expected to comply with the OAA’s Code of Ethics.
+Once licensed, all architects must maintain their membership in good standing inclusive of the OAA mandatory Continuing Education (ConEd) Program.

 The OAA confirms the competence of its members through a rigorous process:

 - completing the Ontario Practice Competency (OPC) self-assessment; and

 Upon referral, the Experience Requirements Committee (ERC) determines if an applicant has met the experience requirements prescribed by the Regulation forming part of the eligibility requirements for the issuance of an OAA licence.
 The OAA has a statutory obligation under the Architects Act to ensure those in the architecture profession meet the prescribed requirements prior to licensure.
 The OAA must consistently apply the requirements in accordance with section 31 of the Regulation in order to fulfil its statutory obligation.
 However, upon application for licence, requests for exemption from some of the legislated requirements will be considered by OAA Council.

 Under the Architects Act and OAA Policies, the words “Member” and “Architect” and the professional title “Architect OAA” are reserved for individuals in good standing who have been granted a licence under the Act—those applicants who meet the licence requirements for engaging in the full range of activities defined as the practice of architecture in the province of Ontario.